avyakthd/riscv-core-sv/README.md

  1. `opcode` → `7’b1101111`
  2. No `funct3`

-- The placement of bits, again, was to reuse every possible pre-existing connection:
+- The placement of bits, again, was to reuse every possible pre-existing connection (from `U-Type`, this time):
 	1. `imm[20]` = `instr[31]` →  again, MSB → sign-bit
 	2. `imm[10:1]` = `instr[30:21]`→ shares that part in common with I-Type’s `imm[11:0]`
 	3. `imm[19:12]` = `instr[19:12]` →  shares this in common with U-type’s `imm[31:12]`